 The world-famous Greek souvlaki wrap - credits: gioiak2/Depositphotos.com

 We can't stress this enough, but if you want to feel like a local and explore the most exquisite cuisine in the world, try the Athens street food!
 Undoubtedly, the king of Greek street food is the world-famous souvlaki.
-Literally everywhere to be found all around the country, it is perhaps the cheapest way for you to enjoy a full meal.
+Available in every corner around the country, it is perhaps the cheapest way for you to enjoy a full meal.
 Fresh vegetables, fries and delicious sauces such as tzatziki, are sided with meat wrapped in warm pita bread.
 There is a variety of meat you can choose to add to your souvlaki such as gyros, chicken or lamb.
 In some places, there might be vegetarian options available such as halloumi cheese or falafel.

 Tip: Ordering souvlaki in Greece might turn out to be quite a task depending on where you are.
-In Athens and generally in the southern part of the country souvlaki means the whole snack while in Thessaloniki and the northern part of Greece this is not the case.
+In Athens and generally in the southern part of the country souvlaki means the whole wrap, while in Thessaloniki and the northern part of Greece this is not the case.
 There, you have to ask for a pita with souvlaki, otherwise, you will end up holding just a skewer of meat, and no one deserves that kind of disappointment!

 Traditional koulouri - credits: vovidzha/Shutterstock.com

-The most popular street snack in Greece though is the koulouri.
-This snack is to be found all around the eastern part of the Mediterranean Sea and the Balkan countries, but each country claims to make it in a different way.
-The traditional form in Greece is of a circular thin bread with lots of sesame seeds covering it.
-It is still the favorite breakfast option for Greeks along with a cup of Greek coffee.
+The most popular street snack in Greece, apart from souvlaki, is koulouri.
+Koulouri can be found all around the eastern part of the Mediterranean and the Balkan countries, but each country claims to have a different recipe for it.
+The traditional koulouri in Greece is a circular thin bread with lots of sesame seeds covering it.
+It is hands down the favorite breakfast option for Greeks along with a cup of Greek coffee.
 Get yours from a traditional vendor on the street; it will set you back only 50cents and it will be a treat to your senses!

 Spinach pie - credits: Anna Hoychuk/Shutterstock.com

-In case you feel hungry while walking around Athens or another Greek city, the cheapest way to fill your tummies is to choose from an array of traditional pies.
+In case you feel hungry while walking around Athens or another Greek city, the cheapest way to fill your tummy is to choose from an array of traditional pies.
 Spot the nearest bakery shop and get the chance to try spanakopita (spinach pie), tyropita (cheese pie), or ask the baker to recommend something new.
 When it comes to pies, the sky's the limit!
-Each region is particularly famous for a type of pie depending on the season and the ingredients.
-Therefore, keep your eyes open and follow the scent of the freshly baked fyllo (pastry sheet) to enjoy a piece of a traditional Greek pie!
+Each region is particularly famous for a type of pie depending on the season and its ingredients.
+Therefore, keep your eyes open and follow the scent of the freshly baked phyllo pastry to enjoy a piece of a traditional Greek pie!

-Except for the options mentioned above, there is always more street food when visiting Greece.
+Apart from the options mentioned above, there is an endless amount of options regarding Greek street food.
 From seafood to middle-eastern delicacies, Greece has it all!
 Do not hesitate to ask the locals and find the place that suits you best!

 Traditional Greek moussaka - credits: Timolina/Shutterstock.com

 A quick bite is nice, but not as nice as a full Greek meal consisting of traditional Greek dishes, such as mousaka or pastitsio.
-Layers of flavor in the form of mince, pasta, and béchamel await you in every restaurant.
-These are a few of the innumerable choices that Greek restaurants have to offer.
-One of the best places, among many others, to try local dishes in the heart of Athens is 'Lesvos', the meze restaurant in the neighborhood of Eksarxeia, where you can try delicacies from the island of Lesvos in affordable prices.
-The local dishes of grilled octopus and fried courgette balls and local cheeses will make your mouth water, while its friendly staff and old-time aesthetic will seal the deal!
-Other areas that Athenians love to go out for food is the picturesque neighborhood of Psyrri and Monastiraki right at the old city center.
-There, you will find endless options for you to choose from.
-All you have to do is to have a walk through those neighborhoods and find a place that, along with delightful culinary creations, offers a magnificent view of the Acropolis as your background!
+Layers of flavor in the form of mince, pasta, and béchamel await you in almost every local restaurant, along with an array of other local delicacies.
+One of the best places to try local dishes in the heart of Athens is -ironically- 'Lesvos', the meze restaurant in the neighborhood of Exarcheia, where you can try delicacies from the island of Lesvos in affordable prices.
+The local dishes of grilled octopus, fried courgette balls and local cheeses will make your mouth water, while its friendly staff and old-time aesthetic will seal the deal!
+Other areas that Athenians love to go out for food are the picturesque neighborhoods of Psyrri and Monastiraki right at the city center.
+There, all you have to do is to have a walk through those neighborhoods and find a place that, along with delightful culinary creations, offers a magnificent view of the Acropolis!

 Do ask the local people for information and advice